streamr-dev/core-api/grails-app/views/help/userGuide/markdown/services.md

 ##Launching a live service

+What are live services?
+How to launch them
+They keep running until you stop them
+Saved state

 <g:img dir="images/user-guide" file="launch-realtime-run.png" class="side-image" />

 If you want to run the canvas in the realtime mode, simply switch to the realtime tab.
 Press the Run button to activate the canvas.

+##Error handling

+- What are the possible error situations?
+- What runtime errors may happen?
+Numerical overflow, wrong type of events?
+- What happens when the cloud instance dies?
+- What happens if the Internet connection is interrupted?
+- What other errors are possible?

 ##Best practises